jubril-adeyi/kubernetes-eks-sockshop/README.md

 # Deployment of sock-shop application on AWS EKS  Using Terraform.

 This repositiory contains terraform code to deploy the sock-shop application on an AWS EKS using terraform.
 This deployment architecture  wil consist of:
-* A VPC network with 4 subnets (2 private subnets and two public subnets)  in multiple availability zones
+* VPC network with 4 subnets (2 private subnets and two public subnets)  in multiple availability zones
-* A Security group for the EKS Cluster
+* Security group for the EKS Cluster
-* An IAM role with necessary permissions/policies for Cluster creation
+* IAM role with necessary permissions/policies for Cluster creation
-* An S3 bucket and Dynamodb table to back up terraform state files
+* S3 bucket and Dynamodb table to back up terraform state files

 The deployments made on the provisioned Infrastructure will consist of:
 * Kubernetes deployment and service for an nginx web application frontend